-Often, of course, it will be commercial interests trade.
-These can, for example, consist of storing the customer's shopping basket in an online shop or integrating web fonts, map services and social mediaPlugins on a website.
-But also web analysis and statistical tools about site visitors or the use of advertising trackers are to be considered legitimate interests.
+Often, of course, it will be economic interests are involved.
+These may, for example, consist of saving the customer's shopping cart in an online shop or integrating web fonts, map services and social mediaPlugins on a website.
+But also web analysis and statistics tools about page visitors or the use of advertising trackers are considered legitimate interests.

 If the service provider cannot base the integration of a tracking tool on a legitimate interest, the consent of the user is mandatory.

-- clear and simple language;
+- use clear and simple language;

-- Distinctness from other situations;
+- clearly distinguishable from other matters;

 - prior notice of the right of withdrawal at any time;